Astrophotography Portfolio: Art & Science

 Astrophotography is a unification of art and science; a precise discipline that requires a solid grasp of photography, an understanding of celestial object motion, photo-processing skills, and, of course, patience.

 I've developed a love for this craft and the fascinating celestial objects it reveals.
 Each image involves lengthy data collection sessions that span entire nights.
-During these solitary hours, I carefully capture light from distant galaxies and nebulae, recording the intricate movements of cosmic bodies.
+During these solitary hours, I carefully capture light from distant galaxies and nebulae, recording this information as they transit the sky.
 This data serves as the raw material for astrophotography.

-However, the journey doesn't conclude with data collection; it's merely the beginning of a meticulous process.
-Each image undergoes painstaking refinement through multiple processing stages, where each image is gently refined to unveil the universe's hidden beauty.
+However, the process doesn't conclude with data collection; it's merely the beginning of a meticulous process.
+Each image undergoes thorough refinement through multiple processing stages, where each image is gently refined to unveil the full extent of these deep-sky objects.
 This is where the artistry of astrophotography truly emerges, as the photograph evolves from raw data into a final piece, showcasing the cosmos' wonder.

 Total Solar Eclipse, 2024